 You could combine your ThankYou points with a premium Citi travel card too, but they’d still lose to Ultimate Rewards points in value.
 Besides, Citi’s transfer partners are less appealing, and you won’t get a point boost for redeeming through Citi.

 When all is said and done, we have to give this one to the Chase Freedom Flex.
 Though the Custom Cash put up a fair fight with its intro APR offer and flexible 5 percent categories, the extra earning potential on the Freedom Flex edges the Citi card out in the end.

 The battle winner: Chase Freedom Flex

 All of our contenders have plenty of value to offer, and this fight hasn’t been easy.
 Still, we have our champion.

-The Chase Freedom Flex wins the battle of 5% cash back cards, thanks to its generous bonus categories, opportunities that come from participating in Ultimate Rewards, useful perks and, of course, great value in the first year and beyond.
+The Chase Freedom Flex wins the battle of 5 percent cash back cards, thanks to its generous bonus categories, opportunities that come from participating in Ultimate Rewards and, of course, great value in the first year and beyond.

-If you’re interested in a 5% cash back credit card, remember that none of our contenders charge an annual fee.
+If you’re interested in a 5 percent cash back credit card, remember that none of our contenders charge an annual fee.
 This means that you can get more than one of these cards without worrying about their cost and use them in tandem to get even more cash back.

 *Information about the Chase Freedom Flex has been collected independently by CreditCards.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.